burnoutjs/burnoutjs/README.md

 - Grid based map (Powered by Grid Layout API).
 - Create and position blocks in the map (Following the Grid Layout API).
 - Create an avatar for playing the game.
+- Set different styles for all avatar sides.
-- Register blocks for collisions with avatar.
+- Register blocks for collisions with avatar (with configurable callbacks).
+- Register blocks for avatar over (with configurable callbacks).
 - Set keyboard commands for control the avatar into the map.
 - Developer mode for easily style the map.
+- Easily access to map, view, avatar and blocks DOM references.

 ## How to use?